Sreyan88/sreyan88.github.io/index.md

 <img style="float: right; width: 35%; padding: 6px;" src=" {{ site.url }}assets/IMG_7210.jpg">

 I am Sreyan Ghosh.
-I am currently a 2nd year Ph.D. in C.S. student at the University of Maryland, College Park (UMCP).
+I am currently a 3rd year C.S.
+Ph.D. student at the University of Maryland, College Park (UMCP).
 At UMCP, I work under the guidance of [Prof. Dinesh Manocha](https://scholar.google.com/citations?user=X08l_4IAAAAJ&hl=en) at [Gamma Lab](https://gamma.umd.edu/) on *resource-efficient deep learning*.
 I apply my research to various problems in speech, language and audio processing.

 Previously, I served as a Deep Learning Solutions Architect at [Nvidia, Bangalore](https://www.nvidia.com/en-in/).
 My primary work at Nvidia involved building and delivering deep learning based NLP solutions to Nvidia's customers and partners.
 Previous to that, I served as a Software Engineer II at [Cisco Systems, Bangalore](http://cisco.com).
 My primary work at Cisco involved building network assurance software systems for Cisco's Service Provider customers.
-Beyond Software Engineering, I am interested in Speech and Language Processing.

 I have been fortunate to have worked with [Prof. S. Umesh](http://www.ee.iitm.ac.in/~umeshs/) at [Speech Lab @ Indian Institute of Technology Madras](https://www.iitm.ac.in/speech/lab/) on making self-supervised learning in speech and audio more amenable to resource-constrained scenarios (both data and compute).
 I have also worked with [Prof. Rajiv Ratn Shah](https://www.iiitd.ac.in/rajivratn) at [MIDAS Labs @ IIIT Delhi](http://midas.iiitd.edu.in/) on content moderation, complex named entity recognition and speech recognition systems for low-resource Indian languages and Indian-accented English.

 I graduated with a Bachelor's in Computer Science and Engineering from [Christ University](https://christuniversity.in/) in 2020.
 During my undergraduate studies, I served as the Vice President and co-founder of Neuron, Christ University's first AI group focused on research and hackathons.
-During my undergraduation, I have won over 20 national and international hackathons.
+During my undergraduate studies, I have won over 20 national and international hackathons.

 I maintain a list of my publications and research implementations under the [Research]({{ site.url }}/research) tab.
 I also [blog]({{ site.url }}/archive) about my personal experiences and topics related to speech and text processing.
 I am always open to collaborations, and please feel free to drop me a mail!